 Engine, Transmission, and Performance

-The 2022 Golf GTI is powered by a turbocharged 2.0-liter four-cylinder that develops 241 horsepower and 273 pound-feet of torque.
+The 2023 Golf GTI is powered by a turbocharged 2.0-liter four-cylinder that develops 241 horsepower and 273 pound-feet of torque.
 That’s an increase of 13 horses and 15 pound-feet versus its predecessor, but that power is still routed to the front wheels through either a standard six-speed manual transmission or an optional seven-speed dual-clutch automatic.
 We tested a GTI with the auto ‘box, which had smart shifts and helped deliver the hatch to 60 mph in 5.1 seconds–0.7 quicker than a last-gen Rabbit edition with the automatic.
-Not only is the new GTI quicker in a straight line, we credit its electronically controlled limited-slip differential and brake-based torque vectoring for an uptick in entertainment value.
-Of course, the VW’s expertly tuned chassis deserves as much praise as ever, with its sharp responses and not-too-firm, not-too-soft ride quality.
-The latter was experienced with the hatch’s highly adjustable adaptive dampers and a set of 19-inch wheels (18-inchers are standard).
+Not only is the new GTI quicker in a straight line, we credit its revised suspension, electronically controlled limited-slip differential, and brake-based torque vectoring for an uptick in entertainment value on back roads and race tracks.
+The VW’s expertly tuned chassis deserves more praise than ever, with its sharp responses and not-too-firm, not-too-soft ride quality.
+The latter was experienced in a top-spec Autobahn model, which comes with adjustable adaptive dampers and a set of 19-inch wheels (18-inchers are standard) wearing summer tires.
 Nothing puts a damper on spirited driving like a soft brake pedal, but the GTI provides firm feedback and noteworthy stopping power, halting the hatch from 70 mph in just 151 feet.